conda/governance/CODE_OF_CONDUCT.md

 - Other unethical or unprofessional conduct
 - Advocating for, or encouraging, any of the above behaviors

+The conda Organization prioritizes marginalized people’s safety over privileged people’s comfort.
+The conda CoC Committee reserves the right not to act on complaints including, but not limited to:

+* ‘Reverse’ -isms, including ‘reverse racism,’ ‘reverse sexism,’ and ‘cisphobia’.
+* Reasonable communication of boundaries, such as “leave me alone,” “go away,” or “I’m not discussing this with you.”
+* Communicating in a ‘tone’ you don’t find congenial.
+* Criticizing racist, sexist, cissexist, or otherwise oppressive behavior or assumptions.

+### Behavior Outside of conda Organization Spaces

+The CoC Committee does not have any control over behavior and membership in spaces outside the conda Organizion.
+However, if you are being harassed by a member of the conda community outside our spaces, we still want to know about it.
+We will take all good-faith reports of harassment by conda community members seriously.
+This includes harassment outside our spaces and harassment that took place at any point in time.

+The CoC Committee reserves the right to exclude people from conda Organization spaces based on their past behavior, including behavior outside conda Organization spaces and behavior towards people who are not in the conda community.

 ## Confidentiality and Public Statements to the Community

 The CoC Committee will keep the identity of the reporter confidential.

 All CoC cases will be reported to the community.
 The level of detail in reports will vary from case to case.
 Reports will describe at least the type of infraction that was reported, and the Committee's decision and any action taken.
 In most cases, the report will not include personally identifiable information.

+## Live Events: Immediate and Long Term Actions and Consequences

+---

+**If you feel your safety is in jeopardy or the situation is an emergency, we urge you to contact local law enforcement before making a report to the event's Code of Conduct representatives or other staff.** (In the U.S., dial 911.)

+---

+Live events present particular challenges:

+**Code of conduct reports, and consequences that stem from them, merit a thoughtful and deliberative process.
+Decisions and consequences matter for the reporter, the reported, and for the community at large.
+However, many reports, especially at live events, require rapid action to quickly address the behavior being reported.**

+To better support situations where immediate action may be required, these guidelines are used during live events:

+* All conda Organization events will have specific, named Code of Conduct contacts for the events.
+* The names and contact mechanisms for the Code of Conduct representatives will be clearly and frequently communicated to event participants.

+For reports made during live events, or in any situtation where urgent action is needed:

+* Any two (or more) event organizers, event staff, or CoC Committee members can decide if immediate action is to be taken and what that action is.
+In exceptionally dangerous situations this decision can be made by a single person.
+* Theses rapid decisions can be reconsidered during the event as more information becomes available.
+* The scope of any rapid decision is limited to the current event / situation.
+* The report, any related information, and any decisions and consequences will be reported to the full Code of Conduct Committee as soon as possible.

+The full Code of Conduct Committee will then consider the report using the full timeline and processes defined below.
+The Committee may decide to apply consequences in other spaces beyond the space where the behavior was reported.

+Potential consequences for violating the conda Organization Code of Conduct at a live event include:

+- Warning the person to cease their behavior and that any further reports will result in sanctions
+- Requiring that the person avoid any interaction with, and physical proximity to, the person they are harassing for the remainder of the event
+- Ending a talk that violates the policy early
+- Not publishing the video or slides of a talk that violated the policy
+- Not allowing a speaker who violated the policy to give (further) talks at the event now or in the future
+- Immediately ending any event volunteer responsibilities and privileges the reported person holds
+- Requiring that the person not volunteer for future events the conda Organization runs (either indefinitely or for a certain time period)
+- Expelling the person from the event without a refund
+- Requiring that the person immediately leave the event and not return
+- Banning the person from future events (either indefinitely or for a certain time period)
+- Any other response that the CoC Committee deems necessary and appropriate to the situation

 ## Reporting Guidelines